 MS in Applied Behavior Analysis

-The Master of Science in Applied Behavior Analysis (ABA) program will train you to be an exceptional behavior analyst who has the skills to improve quality of life for people with behavioral challenges, including children and adults with developmental needs.
-In our program, you'll learn the conceptual foundations of ABA and how these behavioral principles are applied to improve behavior.
+The Master of Science in Applied Behavior Analysis (ABA) program will teach you to be an exceptional behavior analyst who has the skills to improve quality of life for people with behavioral challenges, including children and adults with developmental needs.
+In our program, you will learn the conceptual foundations of ABA and how these behavioral principles are applied to improve behavior.
 Central to this program is a collaboration with the MU Thompson Center for Autism and Neurodevelopmental Disorders, which serves as the primary practicum site to give you an exceptional experiential learning opportunity working with individuals with developmental needs.
 We place a heavy emphasis on face-to-face contact.

 Sample Plan of Study

 The course sequence can be completed in two years on campus.
 The following is a sample program:

 |SPC_ED 8440||3||SPC_ED 8385||3||SPC_ED 8800||2|

 |SPC_ED 8450||3||SPC_ED 8460||3|

 - First deadline: Due January 15th (For scholarships)

 - Second deadline: Due March 30th (For practicum placements)

 - Third deadline: June 30th (For admittance to the classes)